awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

 A required text string containing the name of the PostgreSQL database table to import the data into\.

  *column\_list*
 A required text string containing an optional list of the PostgreSQL database table columns in which to copy the data\.
 If the string is empty, all columns of the table are used\.
-For an example, see [Importing an Amazon S3 File That Uses a Custom Delimiter](#USER_PostgreSQL.S3Import.FileFormats.CustomDelimiter)\.
+For an example, see [Importing an Amazon S3 file that uses a custom delimiter](#USER_PostgreSQL.S3Import.FileFormats.CustomDelimiter)\.

  *options*
 A required text string containing arguments for the PostgreSQL `COPY` command\.
 These arguments specify how the data is to be copied into the PostgreSQL table\.
 For more details, see the [PostgreSQL COPY documentation](https://www.postgresql.org/docs/current/sql-copy.html)\.